 Some of us make a phony attempt to “work on ourselves”.
-We learn all the right words, and talk the talk of someone who has “worked on him/herself”, but all it takes is a delayed text, un-returned call or unexpected move by our ex, to expose our faux “self work”.
+We learn all the right words, and talk the talk of someone who has “worked on” themselves, but once triggered, react in the same old ways.

 Until you are really able to honestly look inside and admit to the truth of what is happening, others’ words or actions will always send you in a panic, cause you to think the worst, to over analyze your ex’s every word or action, to worry unnecessarily, to live in denial or delusion, to see what’s not there and hear what you want to hear.
 You’ll have a hard time trusting your intuition or staying emotionally grounded without external input (always asking other’s “what do I do?”)

 The worst part of all this is that refusing to honestly look inside and be honest with yourself about what is happening has consequences, not only to yourself but on your relationships as well.

 I’ve seen men and women lose someone they love because they were not honest with themselves.
 I’ve also seen people fail to get their ex back not because their ex didn’t want them back but because of their panicky words and actions.
 Talk about self-sabotage.

 Attract Back An Avoidant Ex Pt.
 7 – An Avoidant Isn’t Texting Back